I-CV207/I-CV207/README.md

 - I’m Ivan Carrasco (@I-CV207)
-- I’m interested in learning aplyable business analytics tools and programing lenguajes
+- I’m interested in keep on learning business analytics tools and programing lenguages
-- I’m currently learning python, SQL, pandas, tensorflow, Tableau
+- I’m use python, SQL, pandas, tensorflow, Tableau, Power Bi on a dayli basis
 - How to reach me ivan.carrasco.va94@gmail.com